 2. VT-501 CoC collaborates with state and local public health agencies in a number of ways to prevent infectious disease outbreaks among those experiencing homelessness.

 Public health guidance and protocols for providers included infection prevention training from the VDH on how to implement universal infection prevention methods, including through shelter administration, vaccination and testing, masking, physical distancing, and facility operations.
 These protocols are discussed and disseminated via the CoC.
+VDH makes available free Narcan, drug test strips, COVID PCR tests and other harm reduction tools.

 VDH in consultation with State OEO office established Homeless Health Equity Care Capacity Building Grants to build on the new partnerships and support future and ongoing planning and collaboration at the local and state level.

 Community Health Center and local teaching hospital (CHCB and UVM MC) are members of the CoC and collaborate at Steering Committee and through information sharing to prevent infectious disease outbreaks.
 In addition to coordinated state action to deconcentrate shelters and provide open access to hotels during the pandemic, CHCB provided access to mobile testing, vaccination and treatment at shelters, hotels and in public spaces to ensure access to services to prevent infectious disease spread.
 The CoC actions and policies to prevent infectious disease spread included actions to encourage housing stability, and reducing congregate spaces.
+CHCB pilot program, using SoV Opioid Settlement funds, of nurse presence in emergency shelters is an innovative and effective practice, enriching shelter operations.

 The CoC has seen emergency systems in action this year in response to both local flooding emergencies and the EEE outbreak, impacting our community experiencing homelessness.